yuanjv/geckodriver-arm64-build/README.md

-this is an unofficial build of geckodriver for arm64/aarch64 debian 11, which uses linux kernel of 5.10.43 (build on Orangepi 4 LTS with linux kernel of 5.10.43)
+this is an unofficial build of geckodriver for arm64/aarch64 debian 11, which uses linux kernel of 5.10.43 (build on Orangepi 4 LTS with linux kernel of 5.10.43) (ubuntu 5.11 is also usable, I did not test any others)